 In 2014 the Irvine Company handed over their 75 percent controlling interest of the recreational rights of Irvine Lake to Orange County.
 The Serrano Water District (SWD) owns the other 25 percent.
 This “gift” unfortunately set off a disagreement between two government agencies who can’t agree on how to split profits from the lake businesses including RV & boat storage, gate fees, fishing and camping.
 Since both parties have a claim on the water recreation rights they both must agree on how the lake activities are operated.

-Since the lake closing in 2016 negotiations would appear to have dragged on for years but really they haven’t because there has been little to no communication between Orange County and SWD.
-Adding to the problems at the time of closing revenue was also decreasing due to two drowning incidents which led to a boat ban and a drought which dropped water levels and reduced lake visitors.
+Since the lake closing in 2016, negotiations would appear to have dragged on for years but really they haven’t because there has been little to no communication between Orange County and SWD.
+Adding to the problems, at the time of closing, revenue was also decreasing due to two drowning incidents which led to a boat ban and a drought which dropped water levels and reduced lake visitors.

 When will Irvine Lake Reopen?

 Unfortunately there is no timeline on Irvine Lake reopening.
 Unless the SWD and the County of Orange can find some common ground and re-start substantive discussions it may be a long time before the community can enjoy all there is to offer from Irvine Lake.
 Until then it’s a game between children (two government agencies) pointing the blame at one another.

 What is the Disagreement?

-SWD has proposed to continue to operate the boating and rv storage plus a share of the annual income from the lake in perpetuity in consideration of their 25% interest in the water recreations rights.
+SWD has proposed to continue to operate the boating and RV storage plus a share of the annual income from the lake in perpetuity in consideration of their 25% interest in the water recreations rights.
 SWD has said in the past they would transfer their 25 percent share to the county but in return they have asked for these concessions.
 The water districts uses this revenue to subsidize water rates for it’s customers.

 Orange County has proposed that SWD would keep the revenue from the RV and boat storage for two years but then the county would be granted the SWD’s 25 percent share of recreational water rights.
 SWD would then pay rent on the 5 acres of RV and boat storage land at the market rate.